-Under Nemr’s direction his tap dance company CPD PLUS (Cats Paying Dues) has been presenting critically and popularly acclaimed work since it’s debut in All For Love (2005, Mainstage Theatre at Playwrights Horizons).
-More recent seasons include Where the Music Lives (2008, Julia Miles Theatre, NY) and Echoes In Time (2009, LaGuardia Performing Arts Center, NY; The Egg, NY; Landmark on Mainstreet, NY).
-Other appearances include The QAS at Webster Hall (NYC), Jamaica Performing Arts Center (NY), The Skirball Center for the Performing Arts (NYC), the Wesleyan University Center for the Arts (CT), Williams College (MA), and Celebrate Brooklyn (NYC).
+Nemr’s own tap dance company, Cats Paying Dues (CPD), would begin to form in 2004.
+For the next ten years CPD presented critically and popularly acclaimed work including five evening-length works: All For Love (Premiered 2005, Mainstage Theatre at Playwrights Horizons), Where the Music Lives (Premiered 2008, Julia Miles Theatre, NY), Echoes In Time (Premiered 2009, LaGuardia Performing Arts Center, NY), Cats in Concert (Premiered 2012, The Theatre at Riverside Church), and Three Suites (Premiered 2015, Tribeca Performing Arts Center).
+Other appearances included TED, The QAS at Webster Hall (NYC), Jamaica Performing Arts Center (NY), The Skirball Center for the Performing Arts (NYC), the Wesleyan University Center for the Arts (CT), Williams College (MA), and Celebrate Brooklyn (NYC).
 Return performances include Norte Maar’s Fete De Danse (NY) the Tap Extravaganza (NY), DUMBO Dance Festival (NYC), and the Jerry Lewis Telethon (National Broadcast).
-The company has also been in residence at BRIClab (NYC) and the LaGuardia Performing Arts Center (NYC).
+The company was also in residence at BRIClab (NYC) and LaGuardia Performing Arts Center (NYC).

-Andrew holds a BFA in Computer Art from the School of Visuals Arts and is certified in the Active-Isolated Flexibility System by the Wharton Performance Group.
-Andrew is on the faculty of Steps on Broadway, NYC, and a guest faculty member of Broadway Dance Center, NYC.
-Andrew is a card-carrying honorary member of the Original Copasetics, Inc.
+Andrew holds a BFA in Computer Art from the School of Visuals Arts, is certified in the Active-Isolated Flexibility System by the Wharton Performance Group, and is a card-carrying honorary member of the original Copasetics, Inc.